Kushi-301/Blockchain-Implementation-using-Python-/README.md

 3) Nodes P1,P2,P3 acts as miners and are connected in a network.

 4) The Consensus algorithm ensures all nodes eventually agree on a single valid chain.

+5) To Run the File
+   -Clone the repository.
+   -Run the Python file:
+               python blockchain_network.py